 What are these “camp-specific” special features?

 Camp Aquehonga is our patrol cooking camp and home to a COPE Course.
-Aquehonga is also the only camp on the Reservation with an olympic-sized swimming pool, water slide, and lake.
+Aquehonga is also the only camp on the Reservation with a half-size Olympic-sized swimming pool, water slide, and lake.
 Top of the line and newly renovated scoutcraft, nature center, and sports field.
+Units that would prefer a dining hall option, there are other meal plans other than patrol cooking.

 Camp Keowa, a dining hall camp is the largest camp on the reservation.
 Located on Crystal Lake the camp features motorboating and water-skiing.
 Keowa also hosts a COPE course that overlooks the lake.

-Camp Ranachqua is a dining hall camp that offers the reservation’s most diverse Merit Badge schedule.
-The rustic campus is set the deepest into the woods facilitating an old-school and traditional Scout Camp experience.
+Camp Ranachqua is a rustic campus set in the deep woods facilitating an old-school and traditional camp experience.

 Lakeside – (Family Camp) has more than twenty cabins that accommodate four people each.
-Family Camp has delivered a terrific family program under the leadership of the same camp director for over twenty years!
+Family Camp has delivered a terrific family program under the leadership of an excellent camp director.

 What is patrol cooking?

 Patrol cooking scouts receive fresh ingredients and directions at the start of each mealtime as well as all cooking essentials.
 They go back to their sites and with the guidance of their leaders and patrol they cook, clean and develop essential cooking management skills.
 This allows for more time for campsite and troop development.
-Camp Aquehonga offers patrol cooking for either 3 meals a day or 2 meals patrol and 1 meal pre cooked (heater stacks).
+Camp Aquehonga offers patrol cooking for 1 to 3 meals a day.

 What are the special programs offered at TMR?